 Again, it did so at the remarkably low price of about $0.21 per GB, which is lower than any other product in its category.
 In contrast, the Evo’s cost per GB reaches somewhere around $0.35.
 Of course, this remains ten times pricier than the $0.030 per GB you’d expect to spend on a Terabyte-capacity mechanical model.
 But the expense can be worth it for many, as the perceived experience of accessing data randomly off one can make it feel like it’s in a different league altogether.

 Now if Samsung’s high-end models are a bit too pricey for your budget, or if you’re just searching for fast secondary storage for a reasonably-sized set of games, you’d do well to install an S55 and be done it.
 Just have your critical application data and save files backed-up beforehand, a step which is always wise to do before moving stuff to a new drive.

-For another value-price alternative, you could check out the SanDisk’s Ultra II SSD line.
-Its 480GB-capacity version is usually found priced midway between high-end Samsung and the budget Silicon Power models.
+For another value-priced alternative, you could check out the SanDisk’s Ultra II SSD line.
+Its 480GB-capacity version is usually found a priced midway between high-end Samsung and the budget Silicon Power models.
 It’s decent, middle-of-the-pack performance between the two popular models tends to reflect its market position as well.